flowr-analysis/flowr/wiki/Dataflow Graph.md

 <summary style="color:gray">R Code of the (simplified) Dataflow Graph</summary>

-The analysis required _0.8 ms_ and ran (including parse and normalize, using the [tree-sitter](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+The analysis ran (including parse and normalize, using the [tree-sitter](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 No [signature database](https://github.com/flowr-analysis/flowr/wiki/Signature-Database) is mounted for these generated graphs, so `library()` calls attach no package exports; base-R names are still qualified via the generated base-package store (e.g. `acf` as `stats::acf`).
 The following marks are used in the graph to highlight sub-parts (uses ids): {19->15, 15->14, 14->12, 14->11, 11->9, 9->7}.
 We encountered no unknown side effects during the analysis.